Vinitcodeit/Task-Manager-MERN/README.md

 Inside frontend folder:

 - `npm start`: Starts frontend in development mode
-- `npm run build`: Builds the frontend for production to the build folder
-- `npm test`: Launches the test runner in the interactive watch mode
 - `npm run eject`: This will remove the single build dependency from the frontend.

 Inside backend folder: